Tywrld/Portfolio/README.md

 Using LP we can see that to maximize our profits we need to produce 44 Chairs and 6 Tables per day

+*Thease numbers were randomly generated using ChatGPT may or may not reflect reflect a real company*